IIIF/website/index.md

 ## Logistics
 * This event is free and open to all attendees
 * This event will be held on Zoom and sessions will be recorded.
 Breakout room discussions will not be recorded.
+If you are unable to attend at the time of a session, you may watch the recording (to be posted following the session) and add comments to the notes document for the day.
 * All sessions will be in English unless otherwise noted

 ## Registration